Poikilos/DigitalMusicMC/readme.md

   - add partial path mapper if drive and/or category folder is different but rest of path is same
   - if found at mapped location, do not ask
     - if re-asked, change existing mapping
-  - make a command where if the mapped from and mapped-to both exist, delete the mapped from e.g. map ocremix album song from ocremix.org folder to Video Game Music\%album%\%disc%\%filetype%\ folder
+  - make a command where if the mapped from and mapped-to both exist, delete the mapped one
+    - map ocremix album song from ocremix.org folder to `Video Game Music\%album%\%disc%\%filetype%\` folder
     - and MOVE & RENAME if only exists at source (automatically create full dest folder path)
   - permanently store each type of file path mapper in BOM-marked unicode csv (partial.csv8, Fullname.csv8)
 - allow fixing m3u8 playlists (for loading and unicode byte order chunk, see DigitalMusicMC)